turnskiing/flatmatch_frontend/README.md

 Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
-`tomwenzel`, `frontend`, `twitter_handle`, `tom.wenzel@tum.de`, `flatMatch`, `FlatMatch is a community portal for shared apartments helping residential communities to find a suitable roommate by making the application process personal again. `
+`seba-master-2021`, `frontend`, `twitter_handle`, `tom.wenzel@tum.de`, `flatMatch`, `FlatMatch is a community portal for shared apartments helping residential communities to find a suitable roommate by making the application process personal again. `

 ### Built With